 Conclusion

-PMD has been producing motion control ICs that provide advanced position and torque control of DC Brush and Brushless DC motors for more than twenty-five years.
+Performance Motion Devices has been producing motion control ICs that provide advanced velocity, position, and torque control of DC Brush, and Brushless DC motors for more than twenty-five years.
 Since that time, we have also embedded these ICs into plug and play modules and boards.
-While different in packaging, all of these products are controlled by C-Motion, PMD's easy to use motion control language and are ideal for use in liquid handling, patient treatment, laboratory equipment, semiconductor, and robotic motion control applications.
+While different in packaging, all PMD products are controlled by C-Motion, our easy-to-use motion control language, and are ideal for use in medical, laboratory, semiconductor, robotic, and industrial motion control applications.

 Juno Family of ICs

-The Juno family of velocity & torque control ICs are perfect for building your own low cost, high performance pump controller.
-Juno ICs feature advanced velocity control with dual biquads, torque mapping, deadband filters, profiling, FOC (Field Oriented Control), and more.
-Available for BLDC, DC Brush, and step motors, these compact ICs are an ideal solution for your next liquid pumping design.
+The Juno family of ICs are perfect for building your own low cost, high performance pump controller.
+Juno ICs excel at velocity and torque control, with features such as FOC (Field Oriented Control), profile generation, high/low switching amplifier control signal generation, leg current sensing, and more.
+Available in packages as small as 7mm x 7mm and costing $12 in quantity, these ICs are an ideal solution for your next pump controller design.

 Learn more >>